lisa-lumos/Java/01-first-steps.md

 jshell> myDoubleValue = 5d / 2d;
 myDoubleValue ==> 2.5

-jshell> myFloatValue = 5f / 3f; // 7 decimal places (the value stored in memory is actually more precise than the output which stops at 7 decimals) myFloatValue ==> 1.6666666
+jshell> myFloatValue = 5f / 3f; // 7 decimal places (the value stored in memory is actually more precise than the output, which stops at 7 decimals) myFloatValue ==> 1.6666666

 jshell> myDoubleValue = 5d / 3d;
-myDoubleValue ==> 1.6666666666666667 // 16 decimal places (the value stored in memory is actually more precise than the output which stops at 16 decimals)
+myDoubleValue ==> 1.6666666666666667 // 16 decimal places (the value stored in memory is actually more precise than the output, which stops at 16 decimals)

 jshell> myDoubleValue = 5.0 / 3.0;
 myDoubleValue ==> 1.6666666666666667